 Promacta for severe aplastic anemia with immunosuppressive therapy

-Promacta is FDA-approved for the treatment of severe aplastic anemia (SAA) in adults as well as children ages 2 years and older.
-The drug is to be used with immunosuppressive therapy, which is a kind of treatment that decreases the activity of your immune system.
+Promacta is FDA approved for the treatment of severe aplastic anemia (SAA) in adults as well as children ages 2 years and older.
+The drug is taken with immunosuppressive therapy, which is a kind of treatment that decreases the activity of your immune system.
 Immunosuppressive treatment may include horse antithymocyte globulin (h-ATG) and cyclosporine (Neoral, Sandimmune).

 Aplastic anemia causes a decrease in the levels of red blood cells, white blood cells, and platelets.
 This occurs when the stem cells in bone marrow have been harmed.
 The damage may be due to:

-• having an autoimmune condition, in which your immune system works against itself
+• an autoimmune condition, in which the immune system works against itself

-• having been exposed to certain chemicals in the environment, such as benzene, pesticides, or insecticides
+• exposure to certain chemicals in the environment, such as benzene, pesticides, or insecticides

 Taking Promacta along with immunosuppressive treatment may help improve your platelet counts and decrease the risk of bleeding.